akhabbaz/cis568-AugmentedReality/readme.md

 version and use Android Studio to run and stop the app.
 The adb logcat -s line shows all the debug errors.

+What I found critical was not to add Build Tools for the latest API version.
+Gradle would not compile to android then.
+My HDFIRE uses the android API 22 so I built for that version.
+I uninstalled all build tools and compile and deploy worked.

+Also I think you can't deploy this without doing so with unity.
+I think libraries are also used in addition to the apk.
+Every time I deployed successfully I did it in Unity.